cu-mkp/edition-webpages/docs/about/digital.md

 * Generating Entry Data (TODO)
 * Static Site Generation (Draft)

-Markup and Encoding
+Facsimile Images
 ---

+The digital facsimile images of Ms. Fr.
+640 are provided by the BnF’s digital library, [Gallica](https://gallica.bnf.fr/ark:/12148/btv1b10500001g).
+They are integrated into the Edition through its IIIF Manifest, which relates the Project's transcription and translation of the manuscript to the corresponding Gallica folio images via the IIIF Presentation API.

+Markup and Encoding of Ms. Fr.
+640
+---

-Texts of Fr.
-640 are encoded in XML format and available in the [Project's Github repository](https://github.com/cu-mkp/m-k-manuscript-data).
-There are individual XML files for each folio of the manuscript in three versions:
+The [texts of Ms. Fr.
+640](/#folios) are encoded in XML format and available in the [Project's Github repository](https://github.com/cu-mkp/m-k-manuscript-data).
+Each folio of the manuscript is represented as individual XML files in three versions:
 1. Diplomatic: diplomatic (verbatim) transcription of the original French text
 2. Normalized: lightly normalized French transcription (with punctuation and diacritical marks added)
 3. Translation: English translation

-The transcription, translation, and encoding of the manuscript was primarily carried out in a series of paleography and text workshops (2014–2018) that brought together graduate students (already in possession of advanced French) to learn to read middle French script and gain experience in textual encoding.
+The transcription, translation, and encoding of the manuscript were primarily carried out in a series of paleography and text workshops (2014–2018) that brought together graduate students (already in possession of advanced French) to learn to read middle French script and gain experience in textual encoding.
+For more detail and a discussion of this process, please read Celine Camps and Margot Lyautey, [Ma<r>king and Knowing: Encoding BnF Ms. Fr.
+640](/#essays/ann_335_ie_19).
 The XML files were then revised and finalized by Senior Project team members and the Digital Lead.
+Please also see Terry Catapano and Naomi Rosenkranz, [BnF Ms. Fr.
+640 as a Digital Text](/#essays/ann_310_ie_19) and [Pamela H. Smith, Making the Edition of Ms. Fr.
+640](/#essays/ann_329_ie_19).

 The texts conform to a schema developed iteratively by the Project as the transcriptions and translation were revised and completed.
-While aimed to meet the specific needs of the Project, the custom schema is influenced by and derives much of its tagset from Text Encoding Initiative (TEI) Guidelines.
+While aimed to meet the specific needs of the Project, the custom schema is influenced by and derives much of its tagset from the [Text Encoding Initiative (TEI) Guidelines](https://tei-c.org/guidelines/P5/).
 The [schema](https://github.com/cu-mkp/m-k-manuscript-data/blob/master/schema/ms-transcription.rng) is maintained in the Project repository.
+The [Principles of Encoding](/#content/resources/principles-encoding) provide a full description of the Project's tagset.

+\[Use of the XML in the Edition\] -- TO DO
+---

-Layout of the Diplomatic
+Layout of the Texts of Ms. Fr.
+640
 ----

 The Making and Knowing Grid Layout is a rendering scheme is designed to faithfully render the layout of a single column of text, consisting of multiple entries, surrounded by marginalia.
 Each entry is given a unique id and may contain zero or more marginal notes.
 The marginal notes are wrapped in `<ab>` tags.
 The editor may specify the arrangement of these notes relative to the entry using the `<margin>` tag.
 Valid values for the margin tag are: